+Name

+Title, Department

-Sincerely, Signatuse Name Title, Department University Address & Phone (options: fax number, personal e-mail address)
+University Address & Phone (optional: personal e-mail address)

 MESSIAH UNIVERSITY TEACHER EDUCATION PROGRAM MODEL OF STUDENT TEACHING SUPERVISION A GUIDE FOR OUR WORK WITH TEACHER CANDIDATES

 The Messiah University Teacher Education Program Model of Student Teaching Supervision is included in the next several pages of this packet.
 This document will be helpful to read regardless of whether you are the teacher candidate, the cooperating teacher, or the university supervisor.